Aias/barnsworthburning/src/writing/about.md

 # The Facts

-My name is Nicholas Edward Trombley.
-I prefer Nick.
+This is the personal website, portfolio, and commonplace book of Nick Trombley.
 I am currently based in Tokyo, and available for hire: full-time, remote, or freelance work is welcome,